silverjuke/silverjuke/docs/user-guide.md

 way.

-Music Selection
+Music selection
 ================================================================================

 Beside the search options described in the First Steps, Silverjuke offers a more powerful possibility to search for tracks and albums, the so called "Music Selection".
-With the Music Selection you can combine different search criteria, eg. you can search for all titles of a defined genre in a defined period.
+With the music selection you can combine different search criteria, eg. you can search for all titles of a defined genre in a defined period.

-You open the dialog for the Music Selection using the right mouse button and by selecting the menu entry "Music Selection" then.
+You open the dialog for the music selection using the right mouse button and by selecting the menu entry "Music selection" then.

-**Saved Music Selections**
+**Saved Music selections**

-At the dialog's left side you see a list with the saved Music Selections (starting the program for the first time you will find some predefined selections by default).
-With the button menu below this list you can create new Music Selections, rename existing ones, save a copy of a Music Selection under a new name and finally you have the option to delete Music Selections.
+At the dialog's left side you see a list with the saved music selections (starting the program for the first time you will find some predefined selections by default).
+With the button menu below this list you can create new music selections, rename existing ones, save a copy of a music selection under a new name and finally you have the option to delete music selections.

-Hint: If you delete all Music Selections, the predefined selections will be added again.
+Hint: If you delete all music selections, the predefined selections will be added again.

 **Start and end search**

-To search for titles in a Music Selection, select the Music Selection and then click search.
-Only titles matching the Music Selection will be shown in the main window, so that you can verify the result at once.
-As long as the Music Selection is activated each action in the main window will only affect the found titles, eg. a search using the search field in the main window will search in the result of the Music Selection only.
+To search for titles in a music selection, select the music selection and then click search.
+Only titles matching the music selection will be shown in the main window, so that you can verify the result at once.
+As long as the Music Selection is activated each action in the main window will only affect the found titles, eg. a search using the search field in the main window will search in the result of the music selection only.

-Hint: the "Music Selection" dialog is not modal - you can switch between the dialog and the main window without closing the dialog.
+Hint: the "Music selection" dialog is not modal - you can switch between the dialog and the main window without closing the dialog.
 Btw. this is true for most dialogs in Silverjuke.

-To cancel a Music Selection click onto the button end search.
+To cancel a music selection click onto the button end search.
 Alternatively, you can also cancel the search from within the main window by clicking onto the "X" aright of the search field (if you have entered any text in the search field, the first click removes the text and the second click ends the Music Selection).

-Closing the Music Selection dialog does not end the search, so you can use an Music Selection as a permanent filter without having the search dialog opened all the time.
+Closing the music selection dialog does not end the search, so you can use an music selection as a permanent filter without having the search dialog opened all the time.

-Moreover, by the query history, which you access by the little arrow aright of the search field in the main window, you have the possibility to access prior Music Selections without opening the Music Selection dialog.
+Moreover, by the query history, which you access by the little arrow aright of the search field in the main window, you have the possibility to access prior music selections without opening the music selection dialog.

-**Edit Music Selections**
+**Edit Music selections**

-To edit a Music Selection, select the Music Selection to edit in the list aleft.
+To edit a music selection, select the music selection to edit in the list aleft.
-After this, the details about the Music Selection are show aright in the dialog.
+After this, the details about the music selection are show aright in the dialog.

 Atop of the details, you have the choice whether to select single tracks or full albums and how to combine the search criteria below.
 Search criteria always